 In February, President Obama signed a law that requires the Federal Aviation Administration to pave the way for public agencies and, eventually, private companies, to fly drones within the United States.

 Air Force creates fly-sized drones.
 Global race on to match U.S. drone capabilities.
 Little is known about the actual abilities of the WJ-600 drone or the more than two dozen other Chinese models that were on display at Zhuhai in November.
 But the speed at which they have been developed highlights how U.S. military successes with drones have changed strategic thinking worldwide and spurred a global rush for unmanned aircraft.
 More than 50 countries have purchased surveillance drones, and many have started in-country development programs for armed versions because no nation is exporting weaponized drones beyond a handful of sales between the United States and its closest allies.
 “This is the direction all aviation is going,” said Kenneth Anderson, a professor of law at American University who studies the legal questions surrounding the use of drones in warfare.
 “Everybody will wind up using this technology because it’s going to become the standard for many, many applications of what are now manned aircraft.”

-<img class="aligncenter size-large wp-image-58396" title="progeny_1" src="http://www.wired.com/images_blogs/dangerroom/2011/09/progeny_1-660x318.jpg" alt="" width="660" height="318" /> Perhaps the idea of spy drones already makes your nervous.
 Maybe you’re uncomfortable with the notion of an unblinking, robotic eye in the sky that can watch your every move.
-If so, you may want to click away now.
+If so, you may want to click away now. $230,000 For a Guard Dog: Why the Wealthy Are Afraid Of Violence From Below.
+July 29, 2011 | Like this article?

 Join our email list: Stay up to date with the latest headlines via email.
 The Military Is About To Start Using Robotic Jellyfish For 'Surveying' Those drifting moon jellyfish at the aquarium may not seem like they have much purpose in life, but one group of researchers has been looking to make a jelly-inspired underwater robot that could go on search- and-rescue missions and survey for the military.
 Now the team, funded by the U.S. Office of Naval Research, has created a silicon Robojelly that uses hydrogen and oxygen for fuel as it swims, so its only "exhaust" is heat and water.
 They published their findings March 20 in the journal Smart Materials and Structures.
 Personal recreation drones being developed.
 By Daily Mail Reporter Updated: 13:13 GMT, 8 November 2010 They could put your mind at ease - or do very much the opposite.
 A new arms race is on and it could change everything from the way we parent to how we get our celebrity gossip.

 For the technology currently being used by the CIA to ferret out terrorist leaders in the hills of Pakistan is set to arrive in a neighbourhood near you - and there's nowhere to hide.
 Hackers Build Cheap Spy Drone that Rivals CIA Predator.
 August 10th, 2011 · 10 Comments Garage-built DIY drone plane can cause serious damage worldwideBy Erick Hansen LAS VEGAS (Hollywood Today) 8/10/11 – Hackers have built a DIY flying drone that can launch remote attacks which astounded attendees at the Black Hat/Defcon meet here.
 The hackers built their drone for about $6,000, while the CIA coughs up about S4.5 million each for their Predator drones.
 Though it doesn’t fire a pair of Hellfire missiles like the CIA models, the hacker drone has some serious teeth.
 Hackers could use them to to intercept all wifi traffic and steal credit card numbers, fly above corporations to steal intellectual property and other data from a network, as well as launch denial-of-service or man-in-the-middle attacks.